rdlauer/articles/nativescript/books/post.md

 ## The NativeScript Book

-Another set of community advocates, the [Brosteins](https://twitter.com/Brosteins) ([Nick](https://twitter.com/NickBranstein) and [Mike](https://twitter.com/MikeBranstein) to be specific), have collaborated on a book titled, appropriately enough, *The NativeScript Book*.
-While *NativeScript for Angular Mobile Development* focuses on developing with Angular, *The NativeScript Book* approaches NativeScript development from the perspective of the traditional vanilla JavaScript developer (although it also contains three chapters on Angular as well!).
+Another outstanding set of community members, the [Brosteins](https://twitter.com/Brosteins) ([Nick](https://twitter.com/NickBranstein) and [Mike](https://twitter.com/MikeBranstein) to be specific), have collaborated on a book titled, appropriately enough, *The NativeScript Book*.
+While *NativeScript for Angular Mobile Development* focuses on developing with Angular, *The NativeScript Book* approaches NativeScript development from the perspective of the traditional vanilla JavaScript developer (although it also contains three chapters on Angular).

 ![the nativescript book](nsbook.png)